-Many Latin American countries lead in public holidays and minimum vacation days awarded, globally, promoting a healthier work-life balance for employees throughout the region.
+Public holidays in Latin America are among the highest vacation days awarded globally.
+This promotes a healthier work-life balance for employees throughout the region.
 This may contribute to a more well-rested and balanced workforce.
-If this interests you or your company, it may be worth looking into business formation in Brazil– one of the leading countries in the world for paid annual leave.
+If this interests you or your company, it may be worth looking into LLC formation in Brazil– one of the leading countries in the world for paid annual leave.

 Depending on the country, the number of public holidays in Latin America may significantly outweigh other regions.
 These holidays reflect a plethora of cultural, historical, and religious celebrations.
 The balance between work and life is extremely important in Latin American countries, and respecting these observances contributes significantly to the happiness of workers throughout the region.